manovotny/extract-mdx-metadata/README.md

 };
 ```

-You can try this yourself by downloading or cloning the project, installing dependencies, and running `yarn example`.
+You can try this yourself by downloading or cloning the project, installing dependencies, and running `npm run example`.

 ## API